aosasona/bazooka/README.md

 ![Bazooka](./assets/screenshot.png)

 Bazooka is a simple tool to find and kill processes on your machine by name or port.
-It provides a Web UI to view, search and kill processes without having to use the command line.
+It provides a Web UI to view, find and kill processes without having to use the command line all in one binary.

 # Installation